harvard-nrg/lochness/docs/source/data_sources.rst

 ~~~~~~~~~~~~~~~~~~~~~~
 Next, you need to create a new ``keyring`` section for your Box instance.
 This section must be named ``box.xxxxx`` where ``xxxxx`` can be any
-string that is both valid JSON *and* valid as a `lochness.box` module name.
+string that is both valid JSON *and* match `box` column values in the
+metadata.csv.
 Behind the scenes, Lochness will use this string to import a module from
 `lochness.box`.
 Within your new section, you must add your Box CLIENT_ID,
 CLIENT_SECRET and API_TOKEN  ::

     {
       "box.xxxxx": {
-        "CLIENT_ID": "XXX",
+        "CLIENT_ID": "...",
-        "CLIENT_SECRET": "XXX",
+        "CLIENT_SECRET": "...",
-        "API_TOKEN": "XXX"
+        "API_TOKEN": "..."
         }
     }